 - Review any coverage materials that your plan mailed to you

 No, you will pay the same amount to work with an agent as you would if you were researching and dealing with the application process all on your own.

-FHK insurance is the oldest and largest insurance agency in Wisconsin.
+FHK Insurance is one of the oldest and largest insurance agencies in Wisconsin.
 We currently have agents with over 30+ years of experience, who can help you determine what you are eligible for and when.
 Unlike the federal Marketplace call center and Marketplace Navigators, FHK agents are licensed and certified to make Affordable Care Act plan recommendations.
 We are devoted to providing a personalized touch, that only an independent broker can offer.
 We represent most major health insurance companies; our entire focus is on working with our clients and finding the most efficient plan for them.

 To find out how we can help you today, click here for no-pressure information from our seasoned agents.